|

 For an extended roundup of my research during my residency, visit:

-2.3 will be the last part of my main residency project series!
+2.3 will be the last section of part 2 of my main residency project series!

 Make sure to keep checking this space, follow me on Instagram, subscribe to my YouTube channel, or subscribe to my newsletter for updates on my blog posts, projects, or upcoming programs.
 If you've read this far, thank you!
 Please feel free to share your thoughts or any questions in the comments.
-Venerating an icon: Santo Niño in Contemporary Philippines & the Diaspora (Part 2.1 of 2.3)1/22/2026 The second part of this 2-part series will, in itself, be split into 3 sections, as it's quite long.
+The second part of this 2-part series will, in itself, be split into 3 sections, as it's quite long.
 If you are starting here, I recommend scrolling to the bottom of this series & starting from part 1.
 And, in case you missed it, I've split up the work from my residency into 2 separate tags: For my main residency project only, visit: For an extended roundup of my research during my residency, visit: The second Santo Niño Fiesta we visited was at Saint Augustine Catholic Church in South San Francisco (which is its own city separate from the City of San Francisco).
 SSF is the city next to San Bruno, where the first fiesta took place.
 It is also adjacent to Daly City, where a large FilAm community resides.
 South San Francisco was just a BART ride away from where I was staying in San Francisco proper.
 While the interior architecture of this church wasn't as interesting as the first church, there was a lot more to look at within the exterior church complex itself.
 It reminded me a lot of the churches I've visited in the Philippines.
 The church was also a lot more spacious, with more room for the Sinulog performance later on.
 I'll share those photos in parts 2.2-2.3!
 This event was similar to the last one, where they had a procession for the Santo Niño, Mass, & people brought their own Santo Niños to be blessed.
 It was actually very exciting to see more people bring their images, & to see the many diverse kinds!
 Images were photographed using my Nikon ZF & 24-70mm lens.
 Click on an image below to enlarge.
 I recommend viewing from a computer for the full experience.
-Parts 2.2 & 2.3 are forthcoming, which will contain both photo & video!
+Sections 2.2 & 2.3 of part 2 are forthcoming, which will contain both photo & video!

 Make sure to keep checking this space, follow me on Instagram, subscribe to my YouTube channel, or subscribe to my newsletter for updates on my blog posts, projects, or upcoming programs.
 If you've read this far, thank you!
 Please feel free to share your thoughts or any questions in the comments.
 Tomorrow, 3 May, is the last day of my Balay da Judge artist residency with the Alfredo F. Tadiar Library in San Fernando, La Union. 🥲 This will be my last update on this project for a while.
 I am returning to the US next week, where I will prioritise processing the 35mm film I used to create the main part of this project.
 The digital photos published in this blog series are meant to serve as previews of the work-in-progress, not final works, but I hope you all enjoyed what you saw.
 I am hoping to get all film scanned & edited before the end of this year.
 It will be a priority!
 These were a few photos I was able to create during the photo walk portion of my photo workshop, using the prompts from our photo scavenger hunt list.
 These were the very last photos I made with my Nikon ZF (and Pocket Dispo lens) on this trip.
 View from a computer for the full experience.
 Click any image to enlarge.
 Below is an event recap photo gallery provided by the library as well.
 I am also very excited to soon share the workshop participants' photos they created during our photo walk!
 The submissions are rolling in & already they're all SO incredible!
 As an art educator, the proudest moment you can experience is seeing your students put your lessons to practice & witness them create.
 So please stay tuned for updates on that as well!
 The library & I will be collaborating to publish an online exhibition of the complete collection of photography, & hopefully a printed zine (still TBD).